Tips for Dealing with a Dominant Boss

 - Try to appreciate them.
 It can be difficult for some personality types to appreciate the benefits of the D style.
 Cs think that they ignore important pieces of information that can be used to improve procedures, and Is find them too impersonal.
 Ss are intimidated by their competitive bottom-line orientation and aggressive personalities.
 But try to remember that there is probably a reason why the D style is a good fit for their job.
 Each workplace needs someone who isn’t afraid of change and isn’t deterred by obstacles: someone who gets things done.
 Each personality has its benefits, but every personality has its detriments, too.
 Ds are energizing, excellent negotiators, indefatigable, fearless, and excellent in a crisis.
 They’re natural leaders, and perhaps this is something that your workplace really needs.

-Tips for dealing with a D boss depending on your personality:
+Strategies for dealing with a dominant boss depending on your personality:

 - If you are a D personality, too: Try not to engage in competition with your boss.
 You both have similar end goals in the sense that you are both big picture, bottom-line, and task-oriented.
 However, on the occasion that their approach differs from your own, be sure to try to communicate in a peaceful and team-oriented spirit.
 You can elevate one another to greater heights, but you can also waste a lot of time being combative with one another over procedures.
 This type of jockeying for respect will really only keep you both from getting what you mutually want: an improved bottom line.
 Try to negotiate problems with this in mind.